cilium/cilium/Documentation/gettingstarted.rst

 The next step is to install Cilium into your Kubernetes cluster.
 Cilium installation leverages the `Kubernetes Daemon Set <https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/>`_ abstraction, which will deploy one Cilium pod per cluster node.
 This Cilium pod will run in the ``kube-system`` namespace along with all other system relevant daemons and services.
 The Cilium pod will run both the Cilium agent and the Cilium CNI plugin.
-The Cilium daemonset also starts a pod running `Consul <https://www.consul.io/>`_ as the underlying key-value store.

 To deploy Cilium, run: